Skip to content

 What can we do now?

 Collectively, mailers took a logical first step.
-A coalition of mailers’ associations sued the PRC in late 2020 asserting that it did not have the authority to raise rates above the 2006 Act’s CPI cap.
+In late 2020, a coalition of mailers’ associations sued the PRC, asserting that it did not have the authority to raise rates above the 2006 Act’s CPI cap.
 TNPA contributed to this effort.
+In November 2021, the US Court of Appeals (DC Circuit) ruled against the mailers’ suit.
+The court ruled that the PRC acted within its authority, thus allowing the large rate increases beyond the CPI to continue.

-With the passage of the postal reform legislation, our challenge now is to gain enactment of legislation which would force the PRC to do a new, second study of the postal rate structure, taking into account the freeing of the USPS of the large retiree healthcare cost.
-It will be no easy task to get this legislation enacted, but in the Senate at least, a bipartisan group of 7 Senators seems ready to push forward on this effort.
+Our challenge now is to gain the enactment of legislation that would force the PRC to do a new, second study of the postal rate structure, taking into account the USPS’s freeing of the large retiree healthcare cost.
+It will be no easy task to enact this legislation, but a bipartisan group of seven Senators seems ready to push forward on this effort.
+Even if legislation mandating a new postal rate study were enacted, there is no guarantee that the PRC will conclude that the pricing structure should be fundamentally changed.

 Read More…